cdli-gh/cdli-gh.github.io/pages/research/research_select.md

 This results in a selection of 70,333 texts in total.

-The resulting data was extracted in TSV format and is available in the [gold corpus annotation repository](https://github.com/cdli-gh/gold_corpus_annotation).
+The resulting data was extracted in TSV format and is available in the [gold corpus repository](https://github.com/cdli-gh/mtaac_gold_corpus/tree/master/scripts/gold_corpus).

 ## Analyzing the data to provide more information